jump-dev/JuMP.jl/docs/src/developers/style.md

 !!! info
     The style guide is always a work in progress, and not all JuMP code follows the rules.
-When modifying JuMP, please fix the style violations of the surrounding code (i.e., leave the code tidier than when you started).
+When modifying JuMP, please fix the style violations of the surrounding code (that is, leave the code tidier than when you started).
 If large changes are needed, consider separating them into another PR.